Explore Our Garden Wildlife Blog

 With record numbers of Goldfinches being seen in gardens over the winter, it seemed like fate that this was the winter chosen to run a survey to investigate whether supplementary feeding in gardens could be behind their increasing population.
 An average of eight Goldfinches at a time were seen per household during the survey, highlighting the fact that this colourful bird is being reported by 70% more BTO Garden BirdWatch participants than twenty years ago.

 The preliminary Goldfinch Feeding Survey results reveal that Goldfinches appear to prefer feeding on the supplementary food that we provide to the natural foods available in gardens.
-Sunflower hearts were overwhelmingly the preferred option, with niger seed coming second.
+Sunflower hearts were overwhelmingly the preferred option, with niger seed (which can be placed in niger seed feeders) coming second.
 Natural foods were also taken, however, with teasel and thistle the favourites.

 Clare Simm, the Goldfinch Feeding Survey organiser, commented, “The initial results from this survey suggested that the tastes of Goldfinches seem to have changed over time.
 Anecdotally, many participants commented that whereas Goldfinches used to dominate niger feeders, they have since switched to sunflower hearts.
 Interestingly, as well, it appears that they have a definite preference for either one or the other, rarely visiting both in the same garden.”